alexivkin/minecraft-server-container/README.md

 ## Building

 Start by building the docker image for the server version you need.
 Run `build-image.sh` with the Minecraft Server Version or "latest" for the latest version.
 If the version ends in "-forge" then the forge server will be built.
+Once the server image of the required version is built you will not need to re-build it agian.

 ## Running